-Hidden in the belly of Summerhall you’ll find the Royal Dick, once the Small Animal Hospital of the Dick Vet School and now a unique watering hole in the heart of Newington.
+Hidden in the belly of Summerhall you’ll find The Royal Dick, once the Small Animal Hospital of the Dick Vet School and now a unique watering hole in the heart of Newington.
 It also enjoys the benefit of being in the same building as the renouned distillery of Pickerings Gin and the brewery of Barney's Beer.

-The Royal Dick has an open air courtyard out the front, so it’s the perfect vantage point for watching the comings and goings of Summerhall, which you can lazily observe while enjoying your glass of wine, pint, gin or Irn Bru!
+The Royal Dick has an open air courtyard out the front, so it’s the perfect vantage point for watching the comings and goings of Summerhall, which you can lazily observe while enjoying your glass of wine, beer, gin or Irn Bru!

 The Pear Tree

-Just down the road from Summerhall you’ll find student favourite The Peartree, which is quick to fill up on sunny afternoons and during festival season.
+Just down the road from Summerhall you’ll find student favourite The Pear Tree, which is quick to fill up on sunny afternoons and during festival season.
 Enjoy your drink in beautiful leafy surroundings, then once you’re done head over to the Meadows to catch even more rays, which is just a short walk away.

 [Image credit: Teuchter's Landing Facebook]

-A favourite with workers in the Shore area of Leith, Teuchter’s landing has a lovely terrace on the edge of the canal.
+A favourite with workers in the Shore area of Leith, Teuchter’s Landing has a lovely terrace on the edge of the canal.
 It’s particularly popular on sunny Friday evenings for after-work drinks, and they boast one of the best selections of whisky in the city.